yext/answers-search-ui/README.md

     // Optional, the message in the alert.
 Defaults to the below
     message: "We are unable to determine your location" },
+  // Optional, functions invoked when certain events occur
+  customHooks: {
-  // Optional, a callback invoked when a search is submitted via this component.
+    // Optional, a function invoked when a search is submitted via this component.
 The users search
     // is passed in as a string
     onSubmit: function(searchTerms) {}
+  }
 })
 ```